 Types of Carbon Monoxide Detectors

-- Hardwired: These connect directly into your building’s power supply and come with battery backup.
+Hardwired: These connect directly to your building’s power supply and come with battery backup.

 If you encounter any of these issues, you should call an electrical contractor immediately for assistance.